SOFTWARE ENGINEER FAST STATS

 Software engineer work is typically project-based.
 The types of projects they undertake depend somewhat on whether they are applications engineers or systems engineers.
 Applications engineers work on projects with the end user in mind as well as the client requesting the software development, so their day is centered in one way or another around client needs: identifying requirements, developing solutions, and maintaining or improving software to meet client needs.

-This could involve travelling to meet with clients, working closely with the creative development team to design software, creating diagnostic software to maintain a client solution, analyzing client IT systems to match software to their needs, or brainstorming and developing software improvements.
+This could involve traveling to meet with clients, working closely with the creative development team to design software, creating diagnostic software to maintain a client solution, analyzing client IT systems to match software to their needs, or brainstorming and developing software improvements.
 Systems engineers perform quite similar tasks but typically on an in-house basis for the organization whose computing systems require updating, debugging, or augmentation.
 Instead of outside clients, systems engineers work closely with IT departments and end users of software within the organization to develop solutions.

 Part of every software engineer job description involves spending a lot of time working in front of a computer either alone analyzing systems and diagnosing software or with a group of software developers and computer programmers to design and code software.
 An entry level software engineer may spend more time learning a company’s systems or getting to know the creative process of its software development team, whereas a senior level software engineer’s familiarity with their team may allow them to spend more time with clients, identifying project requirements and becoming familiar with their IT architecture to develop solutions that fit their needs.